-NOTE: See Table 6 for maximum allowed exhaust pipe length without insulation in unconditioned space during winter design temperatures below 32°F (0°C).
-If required exhaust pipe should be insulated with 1/2" (13 mm) Armaflex or equivalent.
-In extreme cold climate areas, 3/4" (19 mm) Armaflex or equivalent may be necessary.
-Insulation on outside runs of exhaust pipe must be painted or wrapped to protect insulation from deterioration.
+NOTE: See Table 7 for maximum allowed exhaust pipe length without insulation in unconditioned space during winter design temperature is below 32° F (0° C).
+If required, exhaust piping should be insulated with 1/2" (13 mm), Armaflex or equivalent.
+In extremely cold climate areas with temperature below 20° F (6.7° C) it is recommended that, 3/4" (19 mm) Armaflex or equivalent be used.
+Insulation on outside runs of exhaust pipe may be painted or wrapped to protect insulation from deterioration in accordance with the insulation manufacturers recommendation.
 Exhaust pipe insulation may not be necessary in some specific applications.